zer2/Fantasy-Basketball--in-progress-/readme.md

 # Z-scores don’t always make the best rankings

-Z-scores are the standard way to quantify player value for fantasy sports with category scoring.
-Drafters who are inexperienced or simply don’t have the time to do their own research rely on Z-score rankings to make sensible picks, and even dedicated drafters may use them as a starting point.
+Z-scores are the standard way to quantify player value for fantasy sports with category scoring (if you haven't encountered them before don't worry, I'll define them shortly).
+Many drafters who are inexperienced or simply don’t have the time to do their own research rely exclusively on Z-score rankings, and many others use them as a starting point for their strategies.

-However, just because something is standard does not mean that it is correct.
-I believe that while Z-scores are a sensible heuristic, they are fundamentally flawed and far from the optimal ranking system.
+However, just because something is standard does not mean that it is always correct.
+I believe that while Z-scores are a sensible heuristic, they are flawed and far from optimal in the head-to-head context.
 I wrote a paper to that effect earlier this month, which is available [here](https://arxiv.org/abs/2307.02188).
 Some readers may be interested in it.
 The code used to investigate the papers' hypotheses is included in this GitHub repository.

 I realize that the explanation included in the paper is not particularly readable, especially for those unfamiliar with the relevant mathematical concepts.
 Hopefully the simplified argument presented here will be easier to follow.
-If not, feel free to reach out to me and I will do my best to clarify.
+If not, feel free to reach out to me and I will do my best to clarify!

 ## 1. What are Z-scores?